ASTM B281-88(2019)e1

 1.3 Details of electroplating and subsequent treatments for applying conversion coatings are not within the scope of this practice.

-1.4 This standard may involve hazardous materials, operations, and equipment.
-This standard does not purport to address all of the safety problems associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-For a specific precautionary statement, see 6.5.2.
+1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+For a specific hazard statement, see 6.5.2.

 General Information